Halifax Things to Do

 7. Halifax Habourwalk

-The boardwalk ends up at Casino Nova Scotia.
-We went several times during our week.
+The boardwalk ends at Casino Nova Scotia, where we stopped several times during our stay.

 8. Alexander Keith's Brewery